MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-historical.md

     .alter-merge table MyTable policy retention softdelete = 3650d recoverability = enabled
     ```

-1. Adjust the caching policy so that all the data is in hot cache for the repartitioning, resulting in faster reshuffling of the data.
+1. Adjust the caching policy so that all the data is in hot cache for the repartitioning, as only hot data can be repartitioned post ingestion.
 In the following example, you set the caching for table **MyTable** to 10 years.

     ```kusto
     .alter table MyTable policy caching hot = 3650d